akurani/recvneo/readme.md

 ### Python 2 and 3

-recvneo runs either Python 2.7.11+ or Python 3.5.1+ and only the standard libraries.
+recvneo runs with Python 2.7.11+ or Python 3.5.1+ and the standard libraries.

 ## Usage